paranext/paratext-bible-extensions/README.md

 ## Template Info

-This is a webpack project template pre-configured to build an arbitrary number of Platform.Bible extensions.
-It contains the bare minimum of what a multi-extension repo needs.
+This Webpack project template is pre-configured to build an arbitrary number of Platform.Bible extensions.
+It contains only the essential components needed for a multi-extension repository.
 Note that many of the files mentioned in [Summary](#summary) are not present in this template because they describe extension code which must be added to this template.
 For inspiration on what extensions in a multi-extension repo could look like, refer to any repo forked from this template.
-An example would be the [platform-bible-sample-extensions](https://github.com/paranext/platform-bible-sample-extensions).
+A good example is [platform-bible-sample-extensions](https://github.com/paranext/platform-bible-sample-extensions).

 ### Customize repo details